How to Get Into MIT: Admission Requirements & Tips

 Seek The Help of An Admissions Consultant

 MIT’s low acceptance rate can be discouraging if your ultimate goal is to secure a seat in its undergraduate program.
-Craft your application to the best of your ability, but consider seeking an admissions consultant’s help.
+Craft your application to the best of your ability, but consider seeking help from our college admissions consulting team at Quad!

 MIT Admission FAQs